Skip to content

 get_instance_idReturns the bound instance ID

-get_instance_schemaReturns the YAML schema as JSON
+get_instance_schemaReturns the schema as JSON